Day 1: Quito, Ecuador

 If you are an early morning person you might want to enjoy one of our short hikes before breakfast and try to catch sight of the countless birds we have at Zuleta.
 After an exquisite breakfast with eggs, pancakes, muesli, fruit and homemade bread you will be able to visit the cheese factory and learn more about Zuleta´s semi-aged, handmade Ecuadorian cheeses and how the process has changed throughout history.
 As mornings are usually sunny throughout the whole year, it is best to take advantage and use this time to take our condor tour.
 Visit by hiking, biking or horseback riding to our Andean Condor reserve.
 In the mornings, you are most likely to spot an Ecuadorian wild condor flying by.

-The reserve is located 3 km from the guesthouse, in a native forest valley.
+The reserve is located three kilometers/1.8 miles from the guesthouse, in a native forest valley.
 You will learn about the foundation’s efforts, see rescued Andean condors in our aviary, and visit the nearby trout farm.
-The route back takes us through pasture land where we ride between ancient monuments of the Caranqui culture; seeing both small burial mounds dating back to 700 A.D., and giant ceremonial truncated ramp pyramids from the 13th century.
+The route back takes us through pasture land where we ride between ancient monuments of the Caranqui culture; seeing both small burial mounds dating back to 700 CE, and giant ceremonial truncated ramp pyramids from the 13th century.

 At lunch time you can enjoy freshly caught trout and our exquisite Ecuador cuisine.
 Then have coffee in the patio whilst admiring the giant hummingbird that comes frequently to feed here.